-Moreover, we are lowering the use of other POPs such as Medium-chain chlorinated paraffins (MCCP, carbon chain lengths in the range C14-17 and chlorination ratio ≥45% by weight) in Japan.
+Moreover, we are lowering the use of other POPs such as Medium-chain chlorinated paraffins (MCCP, carbon chain lengths in the range C14-17 and chlorination ratio \geq 45% by weight) in Japan.

-focus on identifying, managing, and addressing chemicals of emerging concern to make safer products available to the market.
-Some examples of our chemicals of concern initiatives in 2022 include:
+DuluxGroup has continued its focus on identifying, managing, and addressing chemicals of emerging concern to make safer products available to the market.
+Some examples of our chemicals of concern initiatives in 2022 include: - Removed APEs from Cabot's Aquadeck and Intergrain Ultradeck ranges and from an additional one million liter of products in our Dulux NZ business.